ctfpilot/.github/profile/README.md

 ## Projects

-CTF Pilot provides a numebr of projects, that focus on different parts of the infrastructure.
+CTF Pilot provides a number of projects that focus on different parts of the infrastructure.

 - **[CTFp](https://github.com/ctfpilot/ctfp):** CTF Pilot's CTF Platform

 ## Contribution